WordPress Plugin

 Installation

-- Download the plugin ZIP file from GitHub releases
+- Download the plugin ZIP from GitHub releases

 - Go to Plugins > Add New > Upload Plugin